snapm - Man Page

 - --rows

-Output report columns as rows
+Output report columns as rows.

 - --separator separator

-Report field separator
+Report field separator.

-- -s|--size-policy size_policy
+- -s | --size-policy size_policy

-Specify a default size policy when creating snapshot sets
+Specify a default size policy when creating snapshot sets.

-Specify a snapset uuid to operate on.
+Specify a snapshot UUID to operate on.

-Specify a snapshot uuid to operate on.
+Specify a snapshot set UUID to operate on.

 Increase verbosity level.
 Specify multiple times, or set additional debug classes with --debug to enable more verbose messages.